fastrgv/WorldCupSokerban/README.md

 -----------------------
 ## Setup & Running:

+Mac/OSX users should read "osx-setup.txt".
 Windows users should read "windows-setup.txt".

-Requires Windows or GNU/linux with a graphics card that supports OpenGL version 3.3;

 Unzip the archive.

-On Windows, 7z [www.7-zip.org] works well for this.
+* On Linux & Windows, 7z [www.7-zip.org] works well for this.
 The proper command to extract the archive and maintain the directory structure is "7z x filename".

+* On OSX, Keka handles 7z files.
+The command-line for Keka works thusly:
+	* /Applications/Keka.app/Contents/MacOS/Keka --cli 7z x (filename.7z)

+After the archive is unzipped...

 ------------------------------------------------------------------------
 Open a commandline terminal, and cd to the install directory.